hoani/hoani.github.io/_pages/guides.md

 ---
 layout: category
-title: How to go and do things
+title: Guides on how to do things
 permalink: guides
 collection: posts
 taxonomy: guide